ninjeanne/datastorm/ETL/README.md

 Our dataset came from GHCNd.
 The organization decided to use DLY, where values can be read from fixed positions.
 We worked out the key for this, as it was not documented for either values or metadata.
 We then encountered further difficulties splitting the data series (this comprised a whole month of data) into a more aggregatable format.
-A better representation of this was found on our course's cluster CMPT-732.
-We decided to work with it first, but we have shown [here](final/pre-transformation) how DLY can be converted to the same CSV format of the SFU cluster.
+A better representation of this was found on our CMPT-732 course's cluster that we used for [these](final/partitioning) scripts, but we have shown [here](final/dly-transformation) how DLY can be converted to the same CSV format of the SFU cluster as well as our final format.

 ## Final ETL files
 [Script for transforming DLY files](final)